Skip to Main Content

 • Women ages 21 to 29: A Pap test every three years.

-• Women ages 30 to 65: A Pap test and an HPV test every five years or every three years with just the Pap test.
+• Women ages 30 to 65: A Pap test every three years, an HPV test every five years, or an HPV test combined with a Pap test every five years.

-• Women who have had a total hysterectomy (removal of the uterus and cervix) can stop screening with Pap tests and HPV tests, unless the hysterectomy was for treatment for cervical pre-cancer or cancer.
-Women who have had a hysterectomy without removal of the cervix (called a supracervical hysterectomy) should continue cervical cancer screening according to the guidelines above.
+• The USPSTF does not recommend screening for women who have had a total hysterectomy (when the uterus and cervix are removed) and who do not have cervical cancer or a precancerous condition such as CIN2 or CIN 3.
+Women who have had a hysterectomy without removal of the cervix (called a supracervical or subtotal hysterectomy) should continue cervical cancer screening according to the guidelines above.

-• Women who have abnormal screening results may need to have a follow up Pap test (sometimes with a HPV test) done in six months to a year.
+Women who have abnormal screening results may need to have follow-up Pap tests and/or HPV tests at more frequent intervals.

 How is colorectal cancer screened?